 We continually monitor and upgrade our system to improve reliability and safety for our members.
-Below are a few examples of our ongoing and planned system improvements.
+Below are a few significant examples of our ongoing and planned system improvements.

-This spring and summer, our crews may be in your area performing routine inspection and audit work on our electric lines and poles.
+Each spring and summer, our crews may be in your area performing routine inspection and audit work on our electric lines and poles.
 Proactive inspections play an important role in ensuring the:

 In addition to our own staff, we also work with third-party authorized contractors to perform much of this work.
 All field teams will have required personal protective gear, ID badges, and Holy Cross Energy vehicle decals.
 To ensure safe and efficient work, some of our contractors are now using drone technology to complete their inspections.